rustdesk/doc.rustdesk.com/v3/src/content/post/landing.md

 - **Engaging Imagery**: Visuals that complement and enhance the content.
 - **Compelling Copy**: Clear, concise, and persuasive text that speaks directly to the visitor's needs.
 - **Clear Call-to-Action (CTA)**: A standout button or link urging the visitor to take action.
 - **Minimalist Design**: A clutter-free layout that emphasizes the offer.
-For example, using a Tailwind CSS web template like AstroWind.
+For example, using a Tailwind CSS web template like RustDesk.
 - **Trust Indicators**: Endorsements, reviews, and badges that bolster credibility.

 Imagine browsing online for a writing course.
 You land on a page with a captivating headline: "Unlock the Writer Within."
 Below, there's an engaging image of a person writing, followed by persuasive text and a bright "Enroll Now" button.
 This Landing Page has effectively used its elements to entice you to sign up.